 When Do Students First Come Across Inferential Thinking?

 Children passively learn about or make inferential leaps when they draw conclusions from the world around them.
 For example, toddlers quickly understand that when they hear their parents grab the car keys, they will be going for a ride in the car.
-Later, they may begin to ponder or make guesses about the end of a story that a parent may be reading.
-Finally, when entering school kids are exposed to inferential thinking with the academic content.
+Later, they may begin to ponder or make guesses about the end of a story that a parent may be reading aloud.
+Finally, when entering school, kids are exposed to inferential thinking in their social interactions with peers and teachers as well as with the academic content.

 An Inference Can Be Quite Complex:

 As kids learn to read text that is more advanced, they will have to improve their inferring skills and develop strategies so their imaginations can begin to access background knowledge, predict outcomes, and use evidence to see all the essential possibilities.
 It's a wonderful skill to develop as it helps kids make observations and discover clues about the setting, characters, and plot.
-All in all, it improves reading comprehension.
+All in all, understanding inferences while reading improves reading comprehension.

 What's the Secret to Making Inferences the Fun and Easy Way?

-Teaching inferences can be truly enjoyable and engaging instruction.
-Getting creative with an implied meaning activity or lesson and playing games can help students practice and develop this needed skill.
+Learning to teach students to make inferences can be truly enjoyable and engaging.
+It's a wonderful way to develop higher order thinking/thinking skills and getting creative with an implied meaning activity or lesson and playing games can help students practice and develop this needed skill.

 If you are looking for ready-made materials, I would love to help.
-This colorful workbook, available as a digital download, uses a number of innovative techniques to introduce and teach this concept to students.
-Integrate the many ways of teaching inferring presented in this publication in your lesson day after day.
+I teach students with my colorful, workbook too.
+It is available as a digital download, and it uses a number of innovative techniques to introduce and teach this concept to students.
+You can integrate the many ways of teaching inferring presented in this publication in your lessons day after day, and breaking your class into small groups and having them think aloud through the activities can be a great way of helping students practice.
 In fact, the whole publication made its own inference or hidden message that will guide and help students make socially conscious decisions.
 This workbook offers:

 - advertisements from around the world that all offer implied meaning